andrewh42/ten-times-developer/README.md

 Setup
 -----
+Ensure you have the following installed on macOS:
+* Java JDK 11
+* [Command Line Tools for Xcode](https://developer.apple.com/download/more/) (`xcode-select --install` may do the trick)
+* python (should already be present)

-Ensure you have a Java JDK 11 and python installed, then run `./go` from the same directory as this README file.
+Then run `./go` from the same directory as this README file.

 Run
 ---